Befanini

 As you’re reading this, if you happen to live in the English speaking world, you are probably thinking the holidays are over.
 You may be busy making your New Year’s resolutions and getting back to normal life.
 And maybe suffering from a slight bout of the post holiday blues?

-Well, in Italy, the holiday season is still going strong.
-Back in the day, in fact, the most important holiday of the season was still to come: January 6, the Feast of the Epiphany.
 The feast is popularly known as La Befana, after the eponymous witch who—very much like Santa Claus—visits homes, riding on her broomstick rather than a sleigh, bringing sweets and other goodies to all the good little children and coal for the naughty ones.

 Like most Italian holidays, La Befana is celebrated with a festive meal.
 But perhaps because it’s focused on children, most of the dishes associated with the holiday are sweet ones, including the lovely sugar cookies from Tuscany called Befanini.

 Befanini are quick and easy to make.
-Typically cut into festive shapes and topped colorful sprinkles, they delight children and adults alike.
+Typically cut into festive shapes and topped with colorful sprinkles, they delight children and adults alike.
 So why not take a cue from the Italians and stretch your holiday season for just a few more days?
 It’s a lovely way to wrap up the holiday season in dolcezza, as the Italians say, literally as well as figuratively.

 Ingredients